Essay 1 of 3·March 2026·12 min read

 The fear around AI is real and I won't dismiss it.
 I've felt it myself.
 I think we're going to see a lot of creative destruction these next several years as entire business models are rethought and new nimble companies challenge massive incumbents.

 The barrier to building something right now has never been lower.
-An API key, a laptop, and an idea worth testing is the modern equivalent of a pan, a shovel, and a claim stake.
-Capital isn't the bottleneck anymore.
+An API key, a laptop, and an idea worth testing.
+That's it.

 We believe the new limits in the age of AI are ambition, creativity, and the laws of physics.